Six Tips for a Successful Renegotiation Process

-Through multiple procurement projects, we have participated in hundreds of negotiation meetings with suppliers, providing us valuable insight on how to ensure a successful renegotiation process.
+Through multiple procurement projects, we've participated in hundreds of negotiation meetings with suppliers, that's provided us with valuable insight into how to ensure a successful renegotiation process.
 In this article, we share six practical tips on how to secure sustainable, long-term results from a renegotiation.

 Being well prepared is crucial for the outcome of a negotiation meeting.
-Prior to the meeting, you should always conduct thorough analyzes to help you better understand the current situation.
-We recommend using a mix of both internal and external analyzes for this purpose.
+Prior to the meeting, you should always conduct thorough analysis to better understand the current situation.
+We recommend using a mix of both internal and external analysis for this purpose.

 An overall story, clearly stating and sharing insights into why the meeting is being held, is always beneficial.

-In the procurement projects we have participated in, there was often a link to a larger improvement program initiated by management - with clear objectives for cost reductions.
-By clarifying this connection, we show that the project is a high priority for the entire company, and that management is willing to take necessary measures against suppliers who do not want to contribute going forward.
+In the procurement projects we have participated in, there were often links to larger improvement program initiated by management - with clear objectives for cost reductions.
+By clarifying this connection, we show that the project is a high priority for the entire company, and that management is willing to take necessary measures against suppliers who don't want to contribute going forward.

 Provide clear and specific feedback to the suppliers related to any demands you might have.
-This ensures that the suppliers know exactly what is expected of them, as well as any requirements they must satisfy in order for further cooperation to take place.
-Be aware that while your demands should always be ambitios - they should also be realistic.
+This ensures that the suppliers know exactly what is expected of them, as well as any requirements they must satisfy for further cooperation.
+Be aware that while your demands should always be ambitious - they should also be realistic.